mechanicles/mechanicles.github.io/_posts/2018-03-04-faster-system-tests.md

 ```

-That’s it.
+By adding all these changes.
+Our system tests are running fine without any
+issues.
+System tests speed also got improved.

 Please let me know if you have good ideas for these fixes.
 It would be helpful for our project as well as for
 Rails communities.